Woman dies in freak mishap at Metro station in Hyderabad | Devdiscourse

 A 24-year-old woman died after a sharp-edged piece of plaster from a wall fell on her at Ameerpet metro station here on Sunday, officials said.
 "In a freak accident that happened at Ameerpet metro station, some small plaster piece fell off from a surface wall of the station.

+L&T Metro Rail (Hyderabad) Ltd has been instructed to thoroughly inspect all station columns and surfaces to avoid any such remote possibility of plaster peeling off.
+The company, which is implementing the Metro Rail project across three corridors has been asked to pay adequate compensation to the family, Reddy added.

+According to an eye-witness, the woman was apparently standing under the station when the incident occurred.
 The victim is a house wife and resident of KPHB here, the officials said.
-Investigation is on..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)